sajswl/encryptonize-core/documentation/manuals/user_manual.md

 limitations under the License.

 # Overview
+This user manual is updated to correspond to version 3.0.0 of the API.

 This document will provide a quick introduction on how to use the Encryptonize service and introduce essential concepts and terminology.
 For a detailed description of the gRPC API, see [the specification](../api/api-v3.0.0.md).